-The Board of Education encourages parents, guardians, and members of the community to visit the district's schools and classrooms to observe the work of students, teachers, and other staff but during the COVID Pandemic, we are not allowing visitor's in the buildings.
+The Board of Education encourages parents, guardians, and members of the community to visit the district's schools and classrooms to observe the work of students, teachers, and other staff.
 The schools are a place of work and learning therefore, certain limits are set for such visits.
 The building principals are responsible for all persons in the building and on the grounds.
 For these reasons the following rules apply to visitors: